unifhy-org/unifhy/docs/_doc_src/developers.rst

 - The informal name of the class defined by the `_category` variable and used to determine where to send transfers and where they have come from
 - A description of what the Component is intended to simulate in the class docstring
 - The `_inwards_info` and `_outwards_info` dictionaries that describe the transfers that this Component can receive and produce respectively.
-Anything else does not need to be touched
+Anything else does not need to be touched.

 3. Adding the transfers
 =======================